exness/userver/scripts/docs/en/userver/grpc/server_middlewares_implementation.md

 There are two main interfaces for implementing a middleware:
 1. @ref ugrpc::server::MiddlewareBase.
 Class that implements the main logic of a middleware
-2. @ref ugrpc::server::MiddlewareFactoryComponentBase.
-The factory for the middleware to declare static options.
+2. @ref ugrpc::server::SimpleMiddlewareFactoryComponent short-cut for simple cases without static options.
-    * Or for simple cases without static options @ref ugrpc::server::SimpleMiddlewareFactoryComponent.
+    * Or @ref ugrpc::server::MiddlewareFactoryComponentBase to declare static options.

 ## MiddlewareBase